 Instructions

-- First, add the coconut flesh to a blender/food processor and blitz to crumbs.
-Then add the rest of ingredients and blend until smooth.
-This can take a minute or two to fully blend together for creamy coconut milk. **
+- Add the coconut flesh to a blender or food processor and blitz to crumbs.
+Add the rest of the ingredients and blend until smooth.
+It can take a minute or two to fully blend together for creamy coconut milk.
+If using bottled milk, just blend all the ingredients into a smooth mix.

 - Enjoy fresh!
 You can serve your blue milk over ice or even with tapioca pearls to make homemade bubble milk tea. ***